VedPanse/Cognitio/README.md

 **Cognitio** is a powerful Android and Desktop app designed to help users deepen their understanding of various concepts.
 Whether you're learning a new subject or exploring a new topic, Cognitio uses cutting-edge generative artificial intelligence (AI) from **Google Gemini** to create custom quizzes, test your knowledge, and grade your responses.
 This app allows users to input a subject and topic of choice and even upload a document (such as a reading) to be quizzed on.

-Unlike traditional quiz apps that only assess multiple-choice questions, **Cognitio** empowers users by grading long-answer questions too, helping to improve writing skills and critical thinking.
+Unlike traditional quiz apps that only assess multiple-choice questions, **Cognitio** empowers users by grading short-answer and long-answer questions too, helping to improve writing skills and critical thinking.
 This makes it the perfect tool for both students and professionals who want to test their understanding and enhance their knowledge.

 ---